Norms to be observed and appeal proceedings

 Haaga-Helia’s degree regulations provide more information on the degree’s provided, the degree programmes, participation in classroom learning, student assessment, retakes and transfer of credit.

-Degree Regulations (pdf) has been adopted at the meeting of the Collegiate Body of Haaga-Helia University of Applied Sciences Ltd on 15 June 2020.
+Degree Regulations (pdf) has been adopted at the meeting of the Collegiate Body of Haaga-Helia University of Applied Sciences Ltd on 16 May 2022 and come into effect immediately.

 Assessment of partial course completions and grade rectification